robocorp/example-activities/robotsparebin-starter/README.md

-# RobotSpareBinParts intranet robot - starter files
+# RobotSpareBin intranet robot - starter files

 This activity is the starting point of Robocorp's Beginners course on [Robohub](https://hub.robocorp.com/).